|Other Kidney Health Resources: Fact Sheets * Translated Resources * Indigenous Kidney Stories>

 SANE 'GUIDE TO GOOD MENTAL HEALTH'

-Cost $10 each, plus postage & handling - order using our Resource Order Form>
+$10 each, plus postage & handling - use our Resource Order Form>

 For people affected by kidney disease - this booklet looks at associated mental health problems, treatment options and includes case studies of people who have experienced CKD first hand and how it impacted on their lives.
 CKD can affect every area of life - relationships, work, spiritual beliefs and how we socialise with other people may all be affected.